top of page

 What is a chart of accounts?

 By separating out your expenditures, revenues, assets, and liabilities, a chart of accounts enables you to gain insight into the effectiveness of your business’s area.
+A well-structured chart of accounts supports accurate reporting, making it easier to monitor compliance and make informed decisions.
 Not only used to organize finances, but your construction company also uses it to give interested parties, such as investors and shareholders, a clearer insight into your company’s financial health.

 Sample chart of accounts for construction